Skip to main content

 What are the limitations of Golang IDEs?

 Golang has limitations, such as the absence of generics and verbose error handling.
 These can pose challenges in writing flexible code.
-However, many IDEs offer tools and plugins to help manage these limitations effectively.
+However, many cross-platform IDEs offer tools and plugins to help manage these limitations effectively.

 Is Netflix using Golang IDEs?